-Rod Dacombe is Senior Lecturer in Politics in the Department of Political Economy and Director of the Centre for British Politics and Government.
+Rod Dacombe is a Reader in Politics in the Department of Political Economy and Director of the Centre for British Politics and Government.
 Formerly, Rod was Vice-Dean (Education) in the Faculty of Social Sciences and Public Policy and co-convenor of the Participatory and Deliberative Democracy Specialist Group of the Political Studies Association.

 Throughout 2021, Rod will be away from King’s, working at the University of Oxford on a new project on conspiracy theories and democratic participation as a Fellow of Keble College.

 Current research projects include:

 Inequalities in democratic participation: This theme of research explores the development of inequalities in democratic life, focusing in particular on the relationship between democratic participation and socio-economic deprivation.
 The research outputs produced by this theme include a book, Rethinking Civic Participation in Theory and Practice (Palgrave) and a special issue of the journal Representation.

 Conspiracy theories and contemporary democracy: A new project, this work will provide the first systematic treatment of the importance of conspiracy theories to democratic theory.
 As part of this work, Rod has been awarded a prize Visiting Fellowship by Keble College, University of Oxford.
 Outputs include a book project, scheduled for completion in 2022.

 Measuring the effectiveness of democratic innovations: Rod maintains an ongoing interest in the ways in which scholars and practitioners explore the effects of democratic reforms.
 In particular, his recent publications have explored the measurement of deliberative democratic innovations, as well as the importance of systematic reviews to work of this kind.